biancaguzenski/Nand2Tetris/README.md

 Professors Shimon Schocken and Noam Nisan
 --------

 **This repo contain my solutions for the assignments and projects of this course.
-I'm currently at week 7.**
+I'm currently on week 8.**

 ### ABOUT/SOBRE